solvuu/solvuu-build/README.md

 - True dynamic dependencies.
 We are limited by our use of ocamlbuild's rule engine, which kind of supports dynamic rules by passing a `build` function to the action of your rule.
-You can call `build` within your own action, i.e. thus compute other targets at build time and dynamically call `build` to build them.
+You can call `build` within your own action, and thus compute other targets at build time and dynamically call `build` to build them.
 This is nice and ends up working.
 However, you never truly generate a rule; you just run code that ends up doing stuff.
 The better solution would be for